leotiger/lingua-forge/COMPETITIVE-ANALYSIS.md

 ### Professional translation management

 WPML integrates with translation agencies and CAT tools via XLIFF export.
 Polylang Pro supports similar workflows.
 TranslatePress and Weglot both support translator role assignment.
-A dedicated translator role is on Lingua Forge's medium-term roadmap — a scoped WordPress role that allows contributors to translate without access to source content or settings.
-XLIFF agency integration is lower priority: the maintenance overhead against evolving block formats and the professional-agency target audience are a poor fit for a solo-maintained free plugin at this stage.
+A dedicated translator role is coming soon — a scoped WordPress role that allows contributors to translate without access to source content or settings.
+XLIFF agency integration will be implemented if there is sufficient user demand — report your need via the support forum or GitHub issues to help prioritise it.

 ---